Skip to content

 UDP 10001IngressDevice discovery during adoption

-UDP 1900IngressLayer‑2 discovery (the “Make application discoverable on L2 network” setting)
+UDP 1900IngressLayer-2 discovery (“Make application discoverable on L2 network”)

 UDP 5514IngressRemote syslog capture

-UniFi Protect handles video streaming and device communication for cameras and network video recorders (NVRs).
-Ensure the following ports are open.
+UniFi Protect handles video streaming and device communication for cameras and network video recorders.

 TCP 7441IngressOutgoing RTSPS streams